hanxiao0607/hanxiao0607.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website.
-I am a Ph.D. candidate in the Department of Computer Science at [Utah State University](https://www.usu.edu/cs/), advised by [Prof. Shuhan Yuan](https://yuan.shuhan.org/).
+I got my Ph.D. from the Department of Computer Science at [Utah State University](https://www.usu.edu/cs/), advised by [Prof. Shuhan Yuan](https://yuan.shuhan.org/).

 My research areas include: data mining, machine learning, and artificial intelligence, with a particular focus on anomaly detection, fairness-aware machine learning, root cause analysis, and reinforcement learning.